donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 3.11, release 3 2022.09.13
+  * Fixed bug where the basket icon does not appear in the flexible sections course format.
 * 3.11, release 2 2022.08.02
   * Sharing cart now purges all cache hooked on the 'changesincourse' event when overwriting a section
   * Fixed sharing cart looking at invisible modules, where error (invalid id for course module) would occur.